allyjarjour/hideaway/README.md

 # Hideaway

+## Abstract
+I was tasked with building a website with two users in mind——the manager and the client.
+The client is able to browse available rooms (and book a room) for a given date, see their bookings and see money spent on past and future bookings.
+The manager is able to log in and see total revenue for a given day, percent occupany and rooms available for the current date.
+They can also book a room for a client or delete a booking if necessary.

+We weren't given a spec, only user stories, so I had fun designing this one!

 ## Clone This Repo

-That's right, _clone_ not fork.
-You will use this repo multiple times, but you can only fork a repository once.
-So here is what you need to do to clone the repo and still be able to push changes to your repo:

 1. Clone down this repo.
-Since you don't want to name your project "webpack-starter-kit", you can use an optional argument when you run `git clone` (you replace the `[...]` with the terminal command arguments): `git clone [remote-address] [what you want to name the repo]`
+You can use an optional argument when you run `git clone` (you replace the `[...]` with the terminal command arguments): `git clone [remote-address] [what you want to name the repo]`
 1. Remove the default remote: `git remote rm origin` (notice that `git remote -v` not gives you back nothing)
 1. Create a new repo on GitHub with the name of `[what you want to name the repo]` to be consistent with naming
 1. Copy the address that you would use to clone down this repo - something like `git@github.com:...`